 RESULTS: There was no significant difference between pre- and postdietary mushroom intakes for all indices in the control group (P > 0.05).
 In contrast, the mean sIgA secretion rate increased significantly at weeks 1 and 2 by 53% and 56%, respectively, compared with that at week 0 (P < 0.0005) in the WBM intake group and then returned to a baseline level at week 3.
 Changes in sIgA secretion rate over the intervention period were greater in the WBM group than in the control group without WBM.
 In both groups, no significant changes in osmolality and saliva IgG were noted.
 There was, however, a significant increase in the sIgA:osmolality ratio (P < 0.0012), confirming the postdietary WBM-induced sIgA increase.

 CONCLUSION: The dietary intake of A. bisporus WBM significantly accelerates sIgA secretion, thereby indicating its potential health benefits for improving mucosal immunity.

-From the results of this study, we have incorporated white button mushrooms into an Immune Boosting Button Mushroom Sourdough Loaf which may help improve the function of your immune system and offer some protection against infection.
+From the results of this study, we recommend incorporating white button mushrooms into your sourdough bread or eating mushrooms on sourdough toast.
+This is an example of a recipe for Immune Boosting Button Mushroom Sourdough Loaf which may help improve the function of your immune system and offer some protection against infection.